IBM/aspera-cli/docs/README.erb.md

 The field `apikey` is for option `apikey`

 > [!NOTE]
-> endpoints for regions can be found by querying the `endpoints` URL from file or from the IBM Cloud Console.
+> Endpoints for regions can be found by querying the `endpoints` URL from file or from the IBM Cloud Console.

 The required options for this method are: